 As a nanny, I’ve done a handful of virtual interviews.
 Pre-Covid this was usually for positions where the job or the employer were in another state or country.
 In the past year though, I’ve done over 100 video interviews with nannies in my role as Recruitment Manager for Nanager.
 Most candidates are perfectly fine in terms of how they present on video, a few are outstanding, and some are a disaster!
 This isn’t necessarily a reflection of their ability as a nanny, or even their ability to communicate or interview in person.
-I’m really tolerant and understanding about how awkward they can be.
+I’m really tolerant and understanding about how awkward the situation can be.
 But it can impact on the nanny’s success with agencies or families.

 Unfortunately, virtual interviews are going to remain a part of our world due to the convenience they offer, as well as the safety they provide in times of social distancing.
 So how can nannies work with the format so the virtual interviews don’t work against them?
 Here are a few of my simplest tips that everyone can implement with a bit of preparation and consideration.